tonedefdev/terracreds/README.md

 Additionally, you can check the `terracreds.log` if logging is enabled for more information

 ## Setting Up a Vault Provider
+> You can reference example configs in our [repo](https://github.com/tonedefdev/terracreds/blob/main/config.yaml) plus we have example [terraform](https://github.com/tonedefdev/terracreds/tree/main/terraform) code you can reference in order to setup your `AWS` or `Azure` VMs to use `terracreds` for a CI/CD piepline agent or a development workstation

 ### AWS Secrets Manager
 > Currently, we only support using an `EC2 Instance Role` for authentication.
 This ensures the highest level of security by alleviating the `secret zero` dilemma